-If your car gets broken into or stolen, your renters insurance will cover your personal property in the car at the time of the break-in and theft.
-But renters insurance doesn't cover your actual car for theft.
-If you have comprehensive auto insurance, it should cover the damages after the break-in of your vehicle.
+If your car is broken into or stolen, your renters insurance will cover personal property that was in the car at the time of the break-in or theft.
+Your renters insurance won't cover the car itself in these situations, though.
+If you have comprehensive auto insurance, it should cover damage done to your car due to the break-in.

-- Does renters insurance cover me after a car theft?
+How does renters insurance cover a car break-in or theft?

 A standard renters insurance policy covers: